SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 The page contains 4 DCF-related configuration parameters:

 - **DCF: Include Alternate Sources**
-- **DCF: Include Merged Sources**(Requires: alternate sources)
+- **DCF: Include Merged Sources** (Requires: alternate sources)
-- **DCF: Include Backup Sources**(Requires: merged sources & alternate sources)
+- **DCF: Include Backup Sources** (Requires: merged sources & alternate sources)
 - **DCF: Include Component Sources**

 The configuration of these parameters is automatically distributed to the other elements in the same group config as the element.
 In addition, enabling one of these features may cause one or more polling commands to be automatically activated as well.
 For example, activating the backup sources will automatically enable polling for alternate, merged and backup sources (when the **Update DCF** command is enabled).

 This page contains a **Reset** button.
 Click this button to remove all internal (managed) connections created by this connector.
 This can for instance be of use when the connections may no longer be up to date.
 However, note that this button will only remove connections, and not recreate them.
 To recreate the connections, either click **Update DCF** or click the **Refresh All** button on the **Manager** page.

 Finally, the page contains a table with all the keys of the physical ports in the element's interface table.
-External connections should always be made to those ports, and never to a "virtual" interface.The format of those keys is "XY.Z", where:
+External connections should always be made to those ports, and never to a "virtual" interface.
+The format of those keys is "XY.Z", where:

 - X = "I" for input-only ports, "O" for output-only ports, or "B" for IO ports (Bidirectional).
 - Y = the board number (1-based, 0=chassis).